 Recent Accounting Pronouncements Not Yet Adopted

 In November 2024, the FASB issued ASU 2024-03, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
-ASU 2024-03 requires additional disclosures of certain costs and expenses specified in the updated guidance, to provide enhanced transparency into aggregate amounts presented on the Consolidated Statements of Operations and Comprehensive Loss.
+ASU 2024-03 requires additional disclosures of certain costs and expenses specified in the updated guidance, to provide enhanced transparency into aggregate amounts presented on the Consolidated Statements of Operations and Comprehensive Income (Loss).
 In January 2025, the FASB issued ASU 2025-01, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40), which clarifies the effective date of ASU 2024-03.
 This guidance becomes effective for annual periods beginning after December 15, 2026, and interim periods within annual periods beginning after December 15, 2027.
 Early adoption is permitted.
 The Company is currently evaluating this guidance to determine the impact on its disclosures.

 In November 2024, the FASB issued ASU 2024-04, Debt—Debt with Conversion and Other Options (Subtopic 470-20): Induced Conversions of Convertible Debt Instruments.
 ASU 2024-04 clarifies the requirements for determining whether certain settlements of convertible debt instruments should be accounted as an induced conversion.
 This guidance becomes effective for annual reporting periods beginning after December 15, 2025, and interim periods within those annual reporting periods.
 Early adoption is permitted.
 The Company expects this guidance will have no impact to its Consolidated Financial Statements.